RogueRails/resources/agile/iteration_planning.md

 ### Agenda

 1. Review completed stories from the previous iteration
-2. Review stories top down: identify "blockers", add/remove acceptance criteria, comments needing attention, re-point if needed
+2. Review incomplete stories top down: identify "blockers", add/remove acceptance criteria, comments needing attention, re-point if needed
-3. Point un-pointed stories
+3. Point un-pointed stories in the backlog
-4. Reorder stories
+4. Reorder stories that need to be re-prioritized due to business need or technical dependency